-Data sources for this CA include the USFS fire history and fire potential data, LANDFIRE, monitoring trends in burn severity (MTBS) data and GeoMac fire occurrence data.
-In addition, the BLM has historic fire perimeter data that was used in modeling this CA across the ecoregion.
+Table C-2-1 indicates the data sources used for this CA which included the USFS fire history and fire potential data, LANDFIRE, monitoring trends in burn severity (MTBS) data and GeoMac fire occurrence data.
+In addition, the BLM has historic fire perimeter data were obtained.
 Vector datasets were clipped and merged to the ecoregion boundary to create one layer.
-Raster datasets were extracted and mosaiced together to create one 30-meter (m) raster grid.
+Raster datasets were extracted and mosaicked together to create one 30-meter (m) raster grid.
 Outputs included vector data showing fire perimeters and past fire occurrences.
-Raster datasets and a 30-m raster grid showing vegetation condition class (VCC), mean fire frequency intervals and fuel models.
+Raster datasets and a 30-m raster grid showing vegetation condition class (VCC), fire frequency and fuel models.